jahnavir113/Invertory-management-using-JSON/README.md

 # Invertory-management-using-JSON
-Consists of the code and related files which is used for Inventory Management project assigned in an internship
+It Consists of all the related files and code which is used for Inventory Management project assigned in an internship from ETG. record and sales files are attached after performing the addition of products and purchasing of products.
+Complete code used for this implementation is also attached as INVERTORT MANAGEMENTUSING JSON